BEE CREATIVE WITH SEIJAS

 LAB FEE:

-There is a $15.00 lab fee.
-The lab fee will cover any photo related materials needed for this course.
+There is a $60.00 lab fee.
+The lab fee will cover chemicals, photographic supplies, computer paper, ink, mat boards, and darkroom and specialty accessories.
 This fee must be paid in the beginning of the school year.

 • Come to class and get here on time.
 Attendance is very important.